-As stated previously, it would be fanciful to provide specific letters of interest for a product that is not designed or properly marketed.
-We have chosen to rely on the positive market feasibility analyses provided by both Hunter Housing Economics on behalf of Pinnacle (see Tab IV), and the WTL+a study commissioned by the City and Treasure Coast Regional Planning Council, both of which affirm that the various aspects of our development plan are feasible.
-We know of one user with sincere interest in remaining and expanding its footprint in University Station - Barry University.
-Expansion of the education footprint for Barry's College of Health Sciences is a win/win for both the University and the City, and will activate this transit corridor as well as the housing and ancillary uses in University Station.
+In preparing this response, we were guided by positive market feasibility analyses provided by both Hunter Housing Economics on behalf of Pinnacle (see Tab IV), and the WTL+a study commissioned by the City and Treasure Coast Regional Planning Council, both of which affirm that the various aspects of our development plan are feasible.
+We know of one user with sincere interest in continuing its presence in University Station - Barry University.
+Expansion of the education footprint for Barry's College of Health Sciences is a win/win for both the University and the City, and will activate this corridor as well as the housing and ancillary uses in University Station.
 In furtherance of this, Pinnacle and Barry University have engaged in dialogue concerning Barry's long-term presence at University Station, and will continue those discussions should this P3 proposal be accepted.
 Please find enclosed a letter from Barry University verifying same.